BhekimpiloNdhlela/PixelSorter/README.md

 # NOTE: This is just a progress Report.
-Cool Stuff with Computer Vision Machine Learning libraries and aglos  will follow
+Cool Stuff with Computer Vision and Machine Learning libraries and aglos  will follow
 # [NOTE THIS CODE WAS NEVER OPTIMISED.
 MY MAIN AIM WAS TO MAKE THE PIXEL SORTER WORK]

-## Example Images [TODO LIST FOLLOWS BELLOW AND SOME NOTES WRITTEN TO THE FUTURE ME THIS CODE CAN NEEDS IMPROVEMENTS]
+## Example Images

 ![Alt text](/sample_results/0.png)